Quakumei/VicosinTool/README.txt

 -- 2) Look at the URL you've been redirected to.
 There should be `access_token=[token]` in it.
 You should copy everything before the '&' symbol.
 That's your token, congrats!

+Q: Where can I check list of possible fields?
+A: On the Vk API developers' site https://vk.com/dev/fields